skile92/Permillity/Permillity/README.md

 # Permillity

 Permillity is a lightweight endpoint performance tracker designed to monitor each request in your application.
 It is simple to integrate, making it ideal for small to medium-sized projects or applications.
-With support for in-memory, SQL Server, and MySQL backends, Permillity helps you gain insights into your application's performance effortlessly.
+With support for in-memory, SQL Server, MySQL and SQLite backends, Permillity helps you gain insights into your application's performance effortlessly.

 ## Overview